CP Violation in the $B_s^0$ system: The system

 where $B_R$ is an abbreviation for all seven bag parameters of the dimension 7 operators.
 In the old basis the first term, which has no dependence on non-perturbative lattice parameters, is almost negligible.
-The second term, that depends on the ratio of the matrix elements of the operators $Q_S$ and $Q$ is by far dominant and the third term, that describes $1/m_b$-corrections gives an important negative contribution.
-Now, in the new basis the first term, being completely free of any non-perturbative uncertainties, is numerical dominant.
-The second term is sub-dominant and the $1/m_b$-corrections became smaller and undesired cancellations therein are less pronounced.
+The second term, that depends on the ratio of the matrix elements of the operators $Q_S$ and $Q$ is by far dominant and the third term, that describes $1/m_b$ corrections gives an important negative contribution.
+In the new basis the first term, being completely free of any non-perturbative uncertainties, is numerical dominant.
+The second term is sub-leading and the $1/m_b$ corrections became smaller and undesired cancellations therein are less pronounced.
 Thus the second formulation has a much weaker dependence on the badly known bag parameters, also on the dimension seven ones.
-If all bag parameters would be known precisely, then such a change of basis has of course no effect, but since $B_R$ is unknown and the ratios $B_S'/B$ and $\tilde{B}_S'/B$ are much worse known compared to $B/B=1$, now a basis, where the coefficients of $B_R/B$ and $\tilde{B}_S'/B$ are small, gives results with a much better theoretical control.
-For more details we refer the reader to \cite{Lenz:2006hd}. \end{itemize} Currently also $1/m_b$-corrections for the sub-leading CKM structures in $\Gamma_{12}^s$ (\cite{Dighe:2001gc}) and $1/m_b^2$-corrections for $\Delta \Gamma_s$ (\cite{Badin:2007bv}) are available - they are relatively small. \\ A commonly used Standard Model prediction for $\Delta \Gamma_s$ was given by \cite{Lenz:2011ti}
+If all bag parameters were known precisely, then such a change of basis has no effect, but since $B_R$ is unknown and the ratios $B_S'/B$ and $\tilde{B}_S'/B$ are much less known compared to the exact value one (stemming from $B/B)$, now a basis, where the coefficients of $B_R/B$ and $\tilde{B}_S'/B$ are small, gives results with a much better theoretical control.
+For more details we refer the reader to \cite{Lenz:2006hd}. \end{itemize} $1/m_b$ corrections for the sub-leading CKM structures in $\Gamma_{12}^s$ \cite{Dighe:2001gc} and $1/m_b^2$ corrections for $\Delta \Gamma_s$ \cite{Badin:2007bv} were also determined; their numerical effect is small.
+A commonly used Standard Model prediction for $\Delta \Gamma_s$ was given by \cite{Lenz:2011ti}